Caminul Felix Orphanage Home Build, Romania 2020

 The CDC and WHO recommend the following vaccinations for Romania: hepatitis A, hepatitis B, typhoid, rabies, meningitis, polio, measles, mumps and rubella (MMR), Tdap (tetanus, diphtheria and pertussis), chickenpox, shingles, pneumonia and influenza.
 This is by no means an exhaustive list or recommended for everyone.
 Please consult your physician to find out which vaccines are recommended for you personally.

-Lastly, don’t expect to work miracles in a week and a half - be realistic.
+Don’t expect to work miracles in a week and a half - be realistic.
 The work we do is designed to impact in the long term, and as such we are committed to investing ourselves into doing things the right way, which is not always the quickest way!
 You are bound to find the enthusiasm for learning, sharp curiosity and inherent willingness of everyone you meet an inspiration.
-Lastly, understand the importance of sustainability.
 In some senses the real lessons about your time on a build are only learned when you return home.
 How do you replicate the unique and vivid experiences that you have just lived through?
 How do you pass the baton on to someone else before settling down once again to the routine?
 By sharing your own experiences and perspectives, you can help to educate others, and challenge some of the preconceptions and stereotypes that persist about the people and the world you have just experienced.

 As a volunteer, you have an increasing role to play within the responsible tourism concept.
-We have ensured a solid framework to achieve these goals but it is your actions that uphold the impact and the good foundations we have laid.
+We have ensured a solid framework to achieve these goals, but it is your actions that uphold the impact and the good foundations we have laid.

 construction on family homes & site work